Global $\Lambda$-hyperon polarization in Au+Au collisions at $\sqrt{s_\mathrm{NN}}=3$ GeV

 Global polarization is directly related to $\Jsys$, a manifestly three-dimensional phenomenon correlating transverse and longitudinal degrees of freedom.
-However, $\PLambda$ decreases with increasing collision energy, even as $|\Jsys|$ increases with $\sNN$; c.f.
-Fig.~\ref{fig:PolarVsEnergy}.
+However, $\PHyper$ decreases with increasing collision energy, even as $|\Jsys|$ increases with $\sNN$; cf. Fig.~\ref{fig:PolarVsEnergy}.
 This may be partly due to longer evolution times at higher energies, increasing the viscosity-driven decay of vorticity before polarized hyperon emission\cite{Karpenko:2017lyj}.
 An increased system temperature at higher $\sNN$ may also play a small role in decreased polarization\cite{Wang:2013xtp}.
-Several models associate the $\sNN$ dependence of $\PLambda$ with the vorticity becoming increasingly concentrated at forward rapidity, including transport\cite{Jiang:2016woz}, hydrodynamics\cite{Ivanov:2018eej,Wu:2019eyi,Ivanov:2019ern,Ivanov:2020wak} and geometric-driven calculations\cite{Liang:2019pst}.
-Correspondingly, these models predict a strong increase of $\PLambda$ as $|y|$ is increased.
-Still other calculations predict a dramatic reduction of $\PLambda$ away from mid-rapidity\cite{Deng:2016gyh,Wei:2018zfb,Xie:2019jun}.
+Several models associate the $\sNN$ dependence of $\PHyper$ with the vorticity becoming increasingly concentrated at forward rapidity, $|y|\gtrsim1\mathrm{-}1.5$, including transport\cite{Jiang:2016woz}, hydrodynamics\cite{Ivanov:2018eej,Wu:2019eyi,Ivanov:2019ern,Ivanov:2020wak}, and geometric-driven calculations\cite{Liang:2019pst}.
+Correspondingly, these models predict a strong increase of $\PHyper$ as $|y|$ is increased.
+Still other calculations predict a dramatic reduction of $\PHyper$ away from mid-rapidity\cite{Deng:2016gyh,Wei:2018zfb,Xie:2019jun}.
 In most models, the dependence becomes stronger at lower $\sNN$ since higher-energy collisions better approximate boost invariance in the mid-rapidity region.

-While all previous measurements were confined to the region $|y|<<|y_{\rm beam}|$ and were unable to reconstruct forward-rapidity $\Lambda$ hyperons, the present measurement covers the range $-0.2\leq y\lesssim y_{\rm beam}$ in the collision center-of-momentum frame which reaches the upper limit of $y_\Lambda$ at this collision energy.
+While all previous measurements were confined to the region $|y|\ll|y_{\rm beam}|$ and were unable to reconstruct forward-rapidity $\Lambda$ hyperons, the present measurement covers the range $-0.2\leq y\lesssim y_{\rm beam}$ which reaches the upper limit of $y_\Lambda$ at this collision energy.
 As shown in Fig.~\ref{fig:y}, we find no significant dependence of $\PLambda$ on rapidity, though statistical uncertainties are relatively large and a loose centrality selection is used.
 This is already sufficiently precise to disagree with the prediction of AMPT.